- Native to Europe.

 - Seeds can contaminate clover and other crop seeds.

-- Seeds viable for 36 months.
+- Seeds can remain viable for up to 36 months depending on conditions.